Shriver family: Connections to other prominent families

-In 1953, Sargent Shriver married Eunice Kennedy, member of the Kennedy family and sister of U.S. President John F. Kennedy, and U.S. Senators Robert F. Kennedy and Edward Kennedy.
+In 1953, Sargent Shriver married Eunice Kennedy, member of the Kennedy family and sister of U.S. President John F. Kennedy and U.S. Senators Robert F. Kennedy and Ted Kennedy.

 Residences

 The residence most commonly associated with the family is Union Mills Homestead Historic District, it was home to the Shriver family for 6 generations.
 It is currently a historic landmark located near Westminster, Maryland, about 17 miles south of Gettysburg, Pennsylvania.